Cradle of civilization: Single or multiple cradles

-A question that intrigues scholars is why pristine civilizations rose when and where they did.
-The economies of all of the pristine civilizations depended upon agriculture, with the possible exception of the Andean coast civilization which may have initially relied as much or more on marine resources.
-Jared Diamond postulates that the reason the Fertile Crescent was the earliest civilization was that large-seeded, easily-domesticable plants (wheat and barley, among others) and large domesticable animals (cattle, pigs, sheep, horses) were native to the region.
-By contrast, it took thousands of years of selective breeding in Mesoamerica for maize to become productive enough to be a staple crop.
-Mesoamerica also lacked large domesticable animals.
-Llamas were the only large, domesticable animal in the Andes of South America.
-Llamas are large enough to be pack animals but not large enough to be ridden or used as draft animals.
-Australia lacked both easily domesticable plants and large animals.
+Today, scholarship generally identifies six areas where civilization emerged independently: the Fertile Crescent, including Mesopotamia and the Levant; the Nile Valley; the Indo-Gangetic Plain; the North China Plain; the Andean Coast; and the Mesoamerican Gulf Coast.

 Cradles of civilization

 Fertile Crescent

-The Fertile Crescent of 7500 BC was an arc of hilly land in Northwest Asia that stretches from parts of modern Palestine and Israel through Lebanon, Syria, Jordan, Turkey, and Iraq to the Zagros Mountains in Iran.
-It was one of the oldest areas in the world in which agriculture was practiced and probably the oldest area of the world in which sedentary farming villages existed.
-Around 10,200 BC the first fully developed Neolithic cultures belonging to the phases Pre-Pottery Neolithic A (PPNA) and Pre-Pottery Neolithic B (7600 to 6000 BC) appeared in the Fertile Crescent and from there spread eastward towards South Asia and westward towards Europe and North Africa.
-One of the most notable PPNA settlements is Jericho, Palestine, thought to be the world's first town (settled around 9600 BC and fortified around 6800 BC).
+The Fertile Crescent comprises a crescent-shaped region of elevated terrain in West Asia, encompassing regions of modern-day Egypt, Palestine, Israel, Lebanon, Syria, Jordan, Turkey, and Iraq, extending to the Zagros Mountains in Iran.
+It stands as one of the earliest regions globally where agricultural practices emerged, marking the advent of sedentary farming communities.

+By 10,200 BC, fully developed Neolithic cultures, characterized by the Pre-Pottery Neolithic A (PPNA) and Pre-Pottery Neolithic B (7600 to 6000 BC) phases, emerged within the Fertile Crescent.
+These cultures diffused eastward into South Asia and westward into Europe and North Africa.
+Among the notable PPNA settlements is Jericho, located in the Jordan Valley, believed to be the world's earliest established city, with initial settlement dating back to around 9600 BC and fortification occurring around 6800 BC.

 Current theories and findings identify the Fertile Crescent as the first and oldest cradle of civilization.
-Examples of sites in this area are the early Neolithic site of Göbekli Tepe (9500 BC - 8000 BC) and Çatalhöyük (7500 – 5700 BC).
+Examples of sites in this area are the early Neolithic site of Göbekli Tepe (9500–8000 BC) and Çatalhöyük (7500–5700 BC).